obsidianmd/obsidian-help/en/Obsidian Sync/Limitations.md

 As long as you renew within one month, there should be no impact on your usage.

+## Is my data being synchronized in the background?

+No, files are only synchronized when Obsidian is running.

 ## What operating systems does Obsidian Sync support?

 Obsidian Sync supports every platform that Obsidian can run on.
 Currently that means Windows, macOS, Linux, Android and iOS.